-Located in the historic centre of Quorn, it's an easy walk to the towns attractions, making it the ideal base to discover Quorn and explore the awe inspiring Flinders Ranges.
+Located in the historic centre it's an easy walk to discover Quorn; and the perfect location to drive to the awe inspiring Flinders Ranges.

 The SBSA then became the State Bank of South Australia and BANK SA branch.
-Operating as a Bank the fittings and furniture then included polished cedar panelling, the bank counter was edged in brass, there was an iron foot-rail on the customers side of the counter and gas was used to light the premises.
+When it was operating as a Bank the fittings and furniture included polished cedar panelling, the bank counter was edged in brass, with an iron foot-rail on the customers side of the counter, and gas was used to light the premises.

-The SBSA building was then renovated and now provides comfortable holiday accommodation - 3 bedrooms (2 doubles), 2 bathrooms, kitchenette, dining, 2 lounge rooms - perfect for a family or group of friends.
+On 13th September 1997, the Bank was closed, subsequently renovated and now provides comfortable holiday accommodation - 3 bedrooms (2 doubles), 2 bathrooms, kitchenette, dining, 2 lounge rooms - idea for a family or group of friends.

 For more information on activities refer to the tab "Discover Quorn".